132nd-vWing/132-TRP-388/TRP/BAS/BAS-02/Website Text.md

 * Objective 3: To be able to safely taxi the jet in accordance with the 388th SOPs.
 * Objective 4: To develop checklist discipline in flying the jet.

-## References
+## Trainee Preparation:
+Ensure that the 388th Kneeboard Pack is correctly placed into the in-game kneeboard folder.

+References:
 * 388th Training Manual:
 * 388th SOPs:
 * 388th Kneeboard Pack:

-## Trainee Preparation:
-Ensure that the 388th Kneeboard Pack is correctly placed into the in-game kneeboard folder.

 ## Instructor Preparation:
 Not required.